web3sdkio-template/burn1155-mint721/blog.md

 The verifyClaim function checks if the user owns enough BAYC and Serum NFTs.
 The transferTokensOnClaim function burns the Serum NFTs from the user and then calls the inherited transferTokensOnClaim function.

-Now that we have written our smart contracts, we will go ahead and deploy our contract using [deploy](https://portal.web3sdk.io/deploy).
+Now that we have written our smart contracts, we will go ahead and deploy our contract using [deploy](https://portal.thirdweb.com/deploy).

 ### Deploying the contracts

 ```
-npx web3sdkio deploy
+npx thirdweb deploy
 ```

 This command allows you to avoid the painful process of setting up your entire project like setting up RPC URLs, exporting private keys, and writing scripts.
 Now, you will get options to choose which contract to deploy.
 We need to deploy all three of them so we will deploy them one by one.